ucsb-cs148/f21/_lab/lab02.md

 **Graded (lab02-T)**: is your Team grade for {{page.num}}.
 As part of this grade:

-* (20 pts) Your README.md file is updated with information about your technology stack and approach, as well as listing user roles (see [this description](https://ucsb-cs148.github.io/s21/lab/lab02-addendum))
+* (20 pts) Your README.md file is updated with information about your technology stack and approach, as well as listing user roles (see [this description](https://ucsb-cs148.github.io/f21/lab/lab02-addendum))
 * (10 pts) There should be at least one user story in the In-Progress or Done column for your team.
 If there is more than one in the In-Progress column at any given time, it is because the issues for the first one are insufficient to keep the team making progress, and it was necessary to bring over a second one to have enough issues to work on.
 * (10 pts) There should be at least one issue under each user story that supports implementing that user story.
 * (20 pts) Each user on the team should have been assigned to at least one issue in the in-progress column.
    For teams of 5, this part of your grade is 4 points per team member.
-For teams of 4, it is 5 points per team member.
+For teams of 4, it is 5 points per team member, for teams of 6 it is 3.17 points.

 This component of your team grade is designed to encourage each team member to reach out to all the other members of the team, and be aware of the progress they are making towards the goal of having every team member be making a contribution to the project.
 The most important learning goal of the course is to learn to work as a team, supporting one another.